Petchabun

 What's the place like for nightlife, eating out etc?

 Eating out?
 Thai food.
 Granted the food is really good and cheap, but most of your meals are going to be at an open air Thai place.
-There is a KFC and Pizza Company to satisfy Western cravings.
-And there's the typical Thai steak/pasta place that's not bad.
+There is a KFC and Pizza Company to satisfy western cravings and there's the typical Thai steak/pasta places that aren't not bad.
 Lots of decent coffee shops around as well.

 Nightlife?
 There are three universities in town, so the nightlife is actually okay.
 Three nightclubs with DJs and Thai rock bands.
 Plenty of pubs and bars.
 A fun night out can be had for sure.